bradybhalla/sublime-text-config/README.md

 # sublime-text-config

+This is my Sublime Text config from when I used it as my main editor.
+I have now simplified it greatly.

 ## Setup Instructions
 1) Move the contents of this repository to the `User` folder.
 On macOS, this is probably located at `~/Library/Application\ Support/Sublime\ Text/Packages/User`.
 2) Open the command palette (`Cmd + Shift + P`) and type `Install Package Control` if Package Control is not already installed.